kandavel/WaIE-Walmart-iOSApp/README.md

 IMPROVEMENT AREAS:-
- [1] Unit test cases needd to be added
+ [1] Unit test cases needs to be added
  [2] Improvement  of nscahce - to persist in disk
  [3] Navigating to Detail screen - have to implement in Coordinator flow [4] Network layer code needs to be fine tuned